Daniel-0117/My-Profile/README.md

 ![Static Badge](https://img.shields.io/badge/MIT-license?label=license&labelColor=%2332CD30&color=%23A020F0&link=https%3A%2F%2Fopensource.org%2Flicense%2Fmit%2F)

 ## Description
-This project is my personal portfolio including all my past projects.
+This project is my personal portfolio including pages about me, past projects, my resume, and finally a way to contact me.
+Links to projects within my repo and where else to find me are provided as well.

   ## Table of Contents